Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-01.md

 Strategies:

-1) Use [`str.split()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) and split on a ' ' space.
-Use your `capitalize()`, loop through all of the elements (you can use `array.map()` here) and use your `capitalize()` function from challenge 1 on each element, last [`array.join()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) all of the elements into a single string.
+1) Use [`str.split()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) and split on a `' '` space, loop through each of the strings in the array and use your `capitalize()` function on each elemen.
+You can use `array.map()` here and use your `capitalize()` function as the callback.
+Last, use [`array.join()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) to join all of the elements into a single string.

 **Challenge 4**

 `removeExtraSpaces()` - Removes all spaces from the beginning and end of a String along with any extra spaces in the middle.
 If more than one space appears in the middle of a string it is replaced by a single space.

 Example: